Schizophrenia And Autism: Neurodivergence And Comorbidities

 However, identifying with the neurodiversity label can be a personal choice, and some people with schizophrenia may find that they would want a cure for their condition if it were available.
 Schizophrenia can cause severe functional difficulties, and although it can involve a spectrum of symptom types, the condition can lead to challenges when not managed with various forms of treatment.
 When deciding what approach works best for you, meeting with a neurodivergent-informed treatment provider to discuss your options may be helpful.

-Autism and schizophrenia are often managed by looking at the individual’s unique symptoms and treatment goals and taking an integrative approach that centers the client.
+Autism and schizophrenia are often managed by looking at the individual’s unique symptoms and treatment goals and taking an integrative approach that centers on the client.
 Because both conditions are usually seen as spectrum disorders, each person may require different types of support.
 Below are a few standard symptom management options for comorbid schizophrenia and autism spectrum disorders.

 Medication